leo-cabibihan/full-stack-open/part5/bloglist-frontend/tasks.md

 ~~## Task 5.16~~

 Make a test for the new blog form.
 The test should check, that the form calls the event handler it received as props with the right details when a new blog is called.

+~~## Task 5.17~~

+Configure Cypress to your project.
+Make a test for checking that the application displays the login form by default.

+## Task 5.18

+Make tests for logging in.
+Test both successful and unsuccessful log in attempts.
+Make a new user in the beforeEach block for the tests.

+## Task 5.19

+Make a test which checks that a logged in user can create a new blog.
+The structure of the test could be as follows

+## Task 5.20

+Make a test which checks that user can like a blog.

+## Task 5.21

+Make a test for ensuring that the user who created a blog can delete it.

+## Task 5.22

+Make a test which checks that the blogs are ordered according to likes with the blog with the most likes being first.

+This exercise might be a bit trickier.
+One solution is to find all of the blogs and then compare them in the callback function of a then command.